 AGI-134 has been evaluated in numerous pre-clinical studies.
 In a mouse melanoma model, treatment with AGI-134 led to regression of established primary tumors and suppression of secondary tumor (metastases) development.
 Synergy has also been demonstrated in additional pre-clinical studies when combined with an anti-PD-1 immune checkpoint inhibitor, offering the potential to broaden the utility of such immunotherapies, and improve the rate and duration of responses in multiple cancer types.
 AGI-134 was obtained through the acquisition of Agalimmune Ltd.

-In August 2018, we initiated a Phase 1/2a clinical study for AGI-134 that is primarily designed to evaluate the safety and tolerability of AGI-134 given monotherapy in unresectable metastatic solid tumors.
-The multi-center, open label study is being carried out in the UK, Spain, Israel and the US.
-Results from the first part of the study showed that AGI-134 was safe and well tolerated, with no serious drug-related adverse events or dose-limiting toxicities reported.
-Initial proof of mechanism results from the second part of the study, commenced in September 2019, are expected in the first half of 2022.
+In August 2018, we initiated a Phase 1/2a clinical study for AGI-134 that is primarily designed to evaluate the safety and tolerability of AGI-134 given as a monotherapy in unresectable metastatic solid tumors.
+The multi-center, open label study was carried out in the UK, Spain, Israel and the US.
+In December 2022, the company reported that the study met its primary endpoint for safety and tolerability.
+Secondary endpoint findings related to immune response and markers of clinical efficacy were also reported.
+The company plans to seek publication of the trial data at a medical congress in 2023, and in consultation with its scientific advisory board, will determine next steps for the program in the first half of 2023.

 - ACIR, 2020